 On approach you see the lovely mill wheel and building covered in ivy.
 It was a nice day so we chose to sit outside in the garden and I have to say I was impressed.
 I had no idea how big the place or the grounds were.
 It stands alongside the river and even has its own lake.
 When the food arrived it was delicious and I really couldn’t fault it and while you eat you do have company from the free range chickens and peacocks for entertainment ready in wait for any scraps you may toss there way.
 When you’ve finished you can go on a walk around the lake or if you know how to play, there’s a giant chess set off to one side.

-I think it caters for anyone and everyone and certainly a place I’d be more than happy to return.
+I think it caters for anyone and everyone and certainly is a place I’d be more than happy to return to.

 The pub is surrounded by six acres of grounds, bordered for half a mile by the River Glazebrook, and includes its very own lake which is home to dozens of different ducks.
 The gardens are also home to chickens, guinea fowl and an ever growing peacock family.